Blue sign with a writing hand that says

 Remember that we're talking about a general inability to write daily.
 But really each particular flavor of that obstacle is going to be a little different.
 Getting general advice about how to work around not writing every day from someone who has overcome debilitating ADD might be generally useful, but not specifically helpful to someone who has bipolar disorder, for example, and is barely able to get out of bed when depressed.
 So take this advice with a few more grains of salt than before.
 You might want to find other writers struggling with the same circumstances.

 And as always and ever, do what works.
 If I tell you that you should write every day it's not because I like pissing 70-80% of you off.
 It's because a gazillion successful writers told me that writing every day works and yes so did dozens of my friends and hundreds of my readers who gave it a shot and sent me testimonials.
-Oh and also me.
 And those writers who say it's no big deal?
 They don't seem to have those shiny career paths that make us wanna-be writers drool.
 But maybe (and this would be rare, but maybe) it just isn't how your brain rolls.
 Or you can't write every day, but you've worked out a magnificent checklist system for writing for twenty hours a week.
 And then you have to do what works, and just hammer it out on your own.

 You have to have a shocking amount of self honesty if you want to have a writing career. ("Yes, I'm making excuses.
 No that writing is not that good.
 Yes, I need an editor.
 Yes, actually writing every day helps and I'm saying I have a special snowflake creativity because I don't want to do the work.")
-It's no one's fucking business to judge you, but a lot of people have died without ever finishing that book they wanted to publish.
+It's nobody's fucking business to judge you, but a lot of people have died without ever finishing that book they wanted to publish.
 And a lot of them lied their way to the grave telling themselves they were the exception to ubiquitous writing advice like "Read a lot" or "Write every day."
 They were the exception...until one day they weren't.

 However, there is an interesting opportunity for people who can't write every day.
 It's technically available to those who can, but we are less likely to avail ourselves of it.
 When you're a hammer, every problem looks like a nail.
 And when you have time and a cooperative brain, every writing malfunction can feel like you need to just throw more and more and more time and practice at it.
 Not getting published?
 Let's write another ten hours a week.
 Work not coming together.
 Two more hours each morning.